-I like the combo of peas and carrots in my chicken and dumplings, but you can honestly use just about any type of veggies you prefer!
+The combination of peas and carrots is classic in chicken and dumplings, but you can use just about any type of veggies you prefer, or omit them entirely.

-You can absolutely make your own homemade biscuit dough and use that in this recipe.
-I just like using canned biscuits in this recipe because it’s a time saver!
+Canned biscuits are an easy shortcut, but you can make your own homemade biscuit dough and use that.
+Using canned biscuits in this recipe is a time saver!

 How to Store and Reheat Leftovers

 Let your leftovers cool and then transfer them to an airtight container and store in the fridge for 3-4 days.

 When you are ready to reheat extras, scoop the desired amount into a microwave-safe bowl and microwave until warmed through, stopping halfway through the heating time to stir everything.

 Looking For More Slow Cooker Recipes?
 Try These:Print

 This easy slow cooker chicken and dumplings recipe is quick to prep and the perfect comfort food for busy evenings!